Stalfy/java-concordion_poc/README.md

 No switch/case statements in the code.
 All testing must be done through the Concordion framework.
 Reach 90-100% code coverage with jacoco except POJO classes.

+## Notes:
+Concordion is difficult to use when testing the equality of instances (e.g. Verify that the same cell instance is in a row, column and region).